CJA-Cyberhack24/Google-Cybersecurity-Training-Portfolio/Course-Syllabus.md

 <h2>🤖 Module 7: Automate Cybersecurity Tasks</h2>

 Become more efficient and effective by automating routine cybersecurity operations using Python.
-You'll build scripts that:
+I'll be building scripts that:

 - Parse and analyze log files
 - Connect to APIs for threat intelligence